squizziee/event-horizon/README.md

 * Use endpoints, have fun :)

 ### Option 2: use React Client
-After Docker container initialization is done, REact client will be available at `http://localhost:3000`.
-Make sure to wait a fat minute when opening client for the first time as it takes its time to load.
+After Docker container initialization is done, React client will be available at `http://localhost:3000`.
+Make sure to wait for a fat minute when opening client for the first time as it takes its time to load.
 To test project API.
-Admin creation and seeding can still be done only through Swagger/Postman/Insomnia.
+Admin creation and seeding can be done only through Swagger/Postman/Insomnia.
 Data mutation can still be done through React client with administaror credentials at `http://localhost:3000/admin`